Consistent Direct Time-of-Flight Video Depth Super-Resolution: dToF Image Formation Model

 As shown in Fig.~\ref{fig:imf}, a short light pulse is generated by pulsed laser and emitted into the scene.
 The pulse is scattered and part of the photons will be reflected back to the dToF detector, and triggers arrival events that are time-stamped.
 According to the time difference between laser emission and receiving, scene depth is determined by the proportional relationship $d = \Delta tc/2$, where $\Delta t$ is the time difference and $c$ is the speed of light.
 Each dToF pixel captures reflected light from all scene points within its individual field-of-view (iFoV) determined by the overall sensor FoV and the spatial resolution.
 Therefore, it usually records photon arrival events at multiple time bins.
 The signal magnitude at each time bin can be expressed as

 where $t_0$ is the time bin size, $K$ is the number of time bins (determined by dToF pixel circuitry), $g$ is the laser pulse temporal shape, $d[x,y]$, $r[x,y]$ are the depth and radiance of the scene points within iFoV.
 We denote the $K$ dimensional signal $\mathbf{h}$ recorded at a single dToF pixel a ``histogram''.
 We use this image formation model in the following simulations and synthetic data generation (Sec.~\ref{sec:dataset}).
 Similar to conventional depth super-resolution tasks, here we assume the low spatial resolution to be the only degradation in input data.
-We leave discussions on hardware imperfectness, including shot noise, dark current, and depth discretization, to the supplementary material.
+We leave discussions on hardware imperfectness, including shot noise, dark current, depth discretization, and multi-path interference to the supplementary material.

-The dToF sensor can be operated in two modes: ``peak detection'' mode and histogram mode.
-In the first mode, each pixel performs a peak detection on the histogram, and outputs the depth value with strongest signal.
+The dToF data can be processed in two modes: ``peak detection'' mode and histogram mode.
+In the first mode, histogram peak detection is performed at each pixel.
+Only the peak depth value with strongest signal is sent to the post-processing network.
 In the second mode, more information contained in the histogram is utilized.
 In both modes, the dToF data contains relatively accurate depth information, while the lateral spatial information is only known to a low resolution (e.g. $16\times$ lower than desirable).
 This spatial ambiguity makes the depth super-resolution task significantly more difficult compared to conventional sparse depth completion tasks~\cite{s2d1, s2d2}.